chun8933/PyTorch-Underwater-Image-Enhancement/README.md

 ### Updated
 python main.py -h
-To use cv2 superres, plz add --superres also, pip3 install pip install opencv-contrib-python
+To use cv2 superres, plz add --superres also, install lib by pip install opencv-contrib-python

 ### Requirements